-- 35. Resilience building efforts need to address barriers to incentivize further actions.
+- 37. Adaptation efforts need to address barriers to incentivize further actions.
 Such barriers include weak institutional capacity and inter-agency coordination at all levels of government to undertake risk-informed decision making.
-Breaking down these barriers can help in prioritizing resilience measures and mobilizing long-term financing for implementation, including from the private sector.
+Breaking down these barriers can help in prioritizing adaptation measures and mobilizing long-term financing for implementation, including from the private sector.
 Barriers may also be financial, including limited fiscal space for investing in resilience and limited capacity for financial risk management.
-Technical barriers include limited capacity to generate climate risk information, lack of capacity and know-how to design and structure large-scale climate adaptation investments (including through nature-based solutions), limited capacity to update and enforce implementation of climate-responsive infrastructure standards, and limited systems to track expenditure and outcomes for climate adaptation investments. - 36.
+Technical barriers include limited capacity to generate climate risk information, lack of capacity and know-how to design and structure large-scale climate adaptation investments (including through nature-based solutions), limited capacity to update and enforce implementation of climate-responsive infrastructure standards, and limited systems to track expenditure and outcomes for climate adaptation investments. - 38.
 The private sector faces specific challenges that need to be addressed.
 To scale up private sector engagement in climate adaptation, it is critical to address barriers that are specific to the private sector.
-This includes knowledge gaps that prevent the private sector from integrating change risks into their businesses.
+This includes knowledge gaps that prevent the private sector from integrating climate change risks into their businesses.
 Feasibility studies, business risk assessments, technical assistance and market studies can help address private sector knowledge gaps.
 Moreover, the private sector is not homogenous.
 For example, SMEs, which constitute much of the private sector in developing countries, face specific adaptation implementation challenges, including limited access to affordable finance, lack of knowledge of climate change risks, and limited availability of technical resources.
 CIF engagement with MSMEs also reveals a general perception that climate change adaptation has high opportunity cost and low return on investment.
 They also believe the public sector needs to establish enabling systems to encourage business creation in the adaptation and resilience space.
 For non-financial corporates, a combination of technical assistance (to identify current and future climate risks in operations) and associated financing is critical, as their resilience often affects regional or even nation-wide resilience.
 Financial corporates also need technical assistance and financing to identify and address physical climate risks in their portfolios.
 Priority should be given to mechanisms that have the potential to help reduce grant intensity in the long run.
 For example, methodological and process standardization will reduce transaction costs, as will using tools such as adaptation technology selectors.
 Aggregation mechanisms are also needed to address capacity building and financing needs in the context of SMEs.
 The EBRD's Green Economy Financing Facility is a well-proven model that enables smaller adaptation financing needs in the private sector to be met through intermediated financing via local banks.
 The AfDB's Adaptation Benefits Mechanism is another way to help reduce transaction costs while aggregating smaller projects.

-37. An integrated and programmatic approach to climate resilience is needed.
-The aforementioned issues call for building resilience at the systems level through targeted investments in climate adaptation and residual risk management.
+39. An integrated and programmatic approach to climate resilience is needed.
+The aforementioned issues call for building resilience at the systems level through strategically targeted, linked investments in climate adaptation and residual risk management.
 It requires a programmatic approach that can address systematic barriers at the planning and financing phases to strengthen policies, institutions, and partnerships to unlock and scale up targeted interventions for building resilience.
-Such interventions should cover the entire resilience spectrum by investing in climate adaptation to reduce risk and building systems for residual risk management.
-Such a programmatic approach is in line with lessons learned from CIF's Pilot Program for Climate Resilience (PPCR), as described in Box 1.
+Such interventions should cover the entire risk management spectrum by comprehensively investing in climate adaptation to reduce risk and building systems for residual risk management.
+CIF's Pilot Program for Climate Resilience (PPCR) demonstrated the tremendous potential of such an approach for tackling climate resilience issues and has already generated a range of lessons on how to do so effectively (described in Box 1).